Why Australians need to be sun smart

 It doesn’t have to be a blistering hot day for the sun’s UV rays to cause skin damage.
 Even on cooler or cloudy days you still need to apply sun protection measures.
 Before heading out, check the Cancer Council’s SunSmart UV Index, which clearly indicates the times of the day where UV radiation levels are highest.

-The Index is available in all Australian daily newspapers, or via the free SunSmart app for both Apple and Android devices.
+The Index is available via the free SunSmart app for both Apple and Android devices.

 Check the UV index when you’re: